-- independent prices obtained for each security; - quoted market prices on securities; and - redemption prices published by the relevant Responsible Entity, for investment into unlisted unit trusts.
+- · independent prices obtained for each security; and - quoted market prices on securities.

-Where prices cannot be obtained from the above sources, valuations from service providers are estimated using valuation models which are consistent with accepted industry practice and incorporate the best available information regarding assumptions that market participants would use when pricing the assets or liabilities.
+Where prices cannot be obtained from the above sources.
+In these instances, valuations obtained from service providers are estimated using valuation models which are consistent with accepted industry practice and incorporate the best available information regarding assumptions that market participants would use when pricing the assets or liabilities.
 Irrespective of the method used by third-party industry standard service providers to obtain valuations, prices achieved in actual transactions may be different.